-In his 1989 book The 7 Habits of Highly Effective People, businessman and keynote speaker Stephen Covey suggests tasks should be categorized (and then prioritized) according to importance and urgency.
+In his 1989 book The 7 Habits of Highly Effective People, businessman and keynote speaker Stephen Covey suggests tasks should be categorised (and then prioritised) according to importance and urgency.

 - Urgent and important: These tasks should be done first

-- Important but not urgent: Block off time on your calendar to get this done, without interruption
+- Important but not urgent: Block off time in your diary to get this done, without interruption

 - Urgent but unimportant: Delegate.
 Delegate.
 Delegate.

 - Neither urgent or important: Remove from your to-do list

 Another strategy for ensuring important tasks are prioritised – even above asks from pushy stakeholders or ‘urgent’ ad-hoc requests – is the Most Important Tasks (MIT) methodology.
 This strategy involves creating a separate list of just three tasks that must be done that day.
 These tasks should be chosen more for their importance than their urgency.
 To decide, ask yourself goal-orientated questions: What tasks will have the biggest impact on the end result?
 What can I get done today to further my progress towards that goal?